owanturist/react-impulse/README.md

+THE LIBRARY HAS CHANGED NPM NAME FROM `react-inner-store` TO [`react-sweety`](https://www.npmjs.com/package/react-sweety).

 # react-inner-store

-A lightweight and performant React state management.
+The clean and natural React state management

 ## Get started